 - Claimed rights – legally enforceable rights – legal system means to validate and declare rights.

-- Public regulatory law – risk mitigation purposes.
+- Public criminal law – public regulatory law – risk mitigation – mechanics of regulation.

 - Distinct and interrelated roles of regulation and private contracts.

 - Essential services in a functional state – service quality, rights and finance – public and private roles.